+- Log in to UCMDB as an administrator.

+- Navigate to Data Flow Management > Adapter Management > ServiceManagerAdapter9.41 >

+Configuration Files.

-- 1. Log in to UCMDB as an administrator. - Navigate to Data Flow Management > Adapter Management > ServiceManagerAdapter9-x > Configuration Files. - 3.
-Click the smSyncConfFile.xml file. - 4.
-Add a query mapping element to the file by copying an existing one.
+- Click the smSyncConfFile.xml file.

+- 4. Add a query mapping element to the file by copying an existing one.
 A query mapping element uses the following format: